1s0m0rph/CountSystemBaseN/README.md

 }

-This number would take about 37 million TB to store.
+This number would take about 37 EB or 37 million TB to store.